ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 ## Demo

-Put the caret anywhere inside the table to invoke the table toolbar.
-Then click the **"Table properties"** button {@icon @ckeditor/ckeditor5-table/theme/icons/table-properties.svg Table properties} in the toolbar to open a pop–up with multiple options that will allow you to shape the look of the entire table.
-If you click the **"Cell properties"** button {@icon @ckeditor/ckeditor5-table/theme/icons/table-cell-properties.svg Cell properties}, a similar interface will appear with styling options for individual table cells.
+Put the caret anywhere inside the table to open the table toolbar.
+Click the table properties button {@icon @ckeditor/ckeditor5-table/theme/icons/table-properties.svg Table properties} in the toolbar.
+A pop–up will open with options to shape the look of the entire table.
+On the other hand, the cell properties button {@icon @ckeditor/ckeditor5-table/theme/icons/table-cell-properties.svg Cell properties} gives you access to styling options for individual table cells.

 [Learn more](#configuring-styling-tools) about configuring color palettes in the table styling pop–up interfaces.

 {@snippet features/table-styling}